michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

      care about them

 #Application architecture in relation to system definitions
-- Generic classes, validators, forms, etc. react on system definition classes and hence do not need worry about the configuration or execution context
+- Generic classes, validators, forms, etc. are constructed by the factory with system definition classes as the recipe and hence do not need worry about the configuration or execution context
 - Generic classes are configured by a factory, according to the system definition
 - Validators, forms, etc. are configured according to the system definitions, independent of the generic class, which could have been changed
 - Think of the system definition as a contract, that should always be honoured by generic classes, unless the specific class is explicitly changed